Study Format

 This course develops the pre-service teachers understanding of science content and the methodology necessary to teach middle and high school students.
 Field experience required.

-• Student Teaching Internship Semester - 9 hours
+Student Teaching Internship Semester - 3-6 hours

-• EDUC 6985 edTPA Seminar and Colloquium
+• EDUC 6985 (0 credit hours) Student Teaching Seminar

-• EDUC 6922 Student Teaching: Secondary Education
+• EDUC 6922 (6 credit hours) Student Teaching: Secondary Education

 The Student Teaching Internship is an assignment to teach for 16 weeks in a secondary setting in the candidate’s subject endorsement area under the guidance of a classroom cooperating teacher.
 The intern will be supported and evaluated by the university supervisor.
 Candidates must meet the requirements for Transition Point Two: Admission to the Student Teaching Internship Semester to begin the internship.
 Subsequently, candidates must meet the requirements for Transition Point Three: Completion of the Student Teaching Internship Semester.
-Attendance at scheduled edTPA seminars and Colloquium is required.
+Attendance at scheduled Summative Portfolio Assessment seminars and Colloquium is required.

 The College of Education Student Manual provides details and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License.
 Successful completion includes